kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 - In the Log view, "All" level is selected initially
 - The "Scroll Lock" is off initially

+I believe that most of the Katalon Studio users are using it with this Log Viewer setups unchanged.
+This means, you are running your tests as the slowest "case1".

 ## My Considerations

 I was surprised to find that Log Viewer slows down my tests as such.
-I wondered why, how Katalon Studio is implemented internally.
-I can guess some, but I can not examine my guesses as the KS source code is not open.
-I would not write what I guessed here.
+I wondered how Katalon Studio is implemented internally.
+I have some guess.
+But I can not examine it because the KS source code is not open.
+So I shouldn't write my guesses here.

 ## Conclusion

-If your test is running quick enough and you are happy with it, forget me!
+If your test is running quick enough now and if you are happy with it, forget me!
 You don't need this.

-Based on the investigation, to make your tests run faster, I would advise to you as follows.
+In order to make your tests run faster, I would advise you to follow this:

-1. You should not use the Tree view of the Log Viewer as it makes your test run slow; you should prefer the Log view .
+1. You should not use the Tree view of the Log Viewer; you should prefer the Log view.

-2. In the Log view, you should never select the "All" level to print, as it emits bulky and useless "step execution logs".
+2. In the Log view, you should never select the "All" level to print, as it emits bulky "step execution logs".

-3. In the Log view, You should select levels you need: "Failure" + "Error" + "Warning".
+3. In the Log view, You should select levels you need: e.g, "Failure" + "Error" + "Warning".
 This will reduce the volume of logs to be printed.
 You can add "Info" if you like.

-4. You could detach the Log Viewer widget and entirely close it.
-Then your tests will run in its maximum speed.
+4. You could detach the Log Viewer widget and close it.
+Then your tests will run at the highest speed.